utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 Updated reports:

-* Until Monday, March 20, 11:59 PM, you can notify the professor about whether you plan to update your report and how.
+* Until Wed, March 22, 11:59 PM, you can notify the professor about whether you plan to update your report and how.

 * Professor will repond with a deadline for making updates.